 There are a few things to keep in mind when including return labels with your outgoing shipments...

-2) Return labels created using invoiced carriers, like UPS or FedEx, will only be charged to your account if your customer actually uses the return label.
-This is also true when using Endicia's Pay-on-use return labels.
+1) Return labels will only be charged to your account if your customer actually uses the return label.

-4) Not all carriers or services can be used for return labels.
-Check out this article for a list of carriers that support return labels in ShipStation.
+3) Not all carriers or services can be used for return labels.

-5) Currently, generating a return label with the outgoing label is not supported when using the multipackage shipment option (available for UPS, FedEx, and DHL services).
+4) Currently, generating a return label with the outgoing label is not supported when using the multipackage shipment option.
 If the option to include a return label with the outgoing shipment is selected and the shipment is set to ship using multiple packages, the outgoing labels will generate normally, but no return label will generate.
 If you need return labels in this scenario, the best option is to split the order into multiple orders, and then follow the steps below for each order.

 Click an order's number to open up the Order Details pop-up.
 Under the Other Shipping Options section, check the option to Include a return label with the outgoing shipping label.